sauramirez/settings-module/README.md

-# node-config
+# Settings module
 Load config files from the CONFIG environment variable.

-## Using node-config
+## Using settings-module
 Node config is very simple.
-You set the filepath to the `CONFIG` environment variable and node-config will load it for you.
+You set the filepath to the `CONFIG` environment variable and settings-module will load it for you.

 ```js
 // config.js